Asbestos Exposure and Cancer Risk

 What happens to cancer risk after a person stops drinking alcohol?

-Most of the studies that have examined whether cancer risk declines after a person stops drinking alcohol have focused on head and neck cancers and on esophageal cancer.
-In general, these studies have found that stopping alcohol consumption is not associated with immediate reductions in cancer risk.
-The cancer risks eventually decline, although it may take years for the risks of cancer to return to those of never drinkers.
+Studies that have examined whether cancer risk declines after a person stops drinking alcohol have found that stopping alcohol consumption is associated with lower risks of oral cavity and esophageal cancers and possibly of throat, breast, and colorectal cancers (36).
+It may take years for the risks of cancer to return to those of never drinkers, but it is never too late to stop drinking and reduce the risks.

 Alcohol